rileyhemp/snoogle/readme.md

-# Snoogle v0.1
+## Snoogle Search for Reddit

-A better way to search Reddit.
+A better way to search and browse reddit self posts

 ## What's it do?